 This is the 25th blog of our 37 Things You Should Know About Appium blog series.
 Today we are going to quickly talk about the most common test zip mistake with Appium and how to avoid it to get your Appium tests running instantly with no hassle.

 As you know, the Appium Server-Side Execution on Testdroid Cloud enables you to run Appium tests on all of our devices in parallel with no need to change complicated setups or modify any desired capabilities which must be done at client side.
 The process is simple – upload the target .apk or .ipa, upload your test scripts in .zip file and then you can just start the test run after selecting the device group.
 If you find that the test didn’t run properly, chances are that the test files are wrongly zipped.
+To avoid any other common mistakes, download our free Appium beginner’s guide and follow the instructions to build a proper Appium setup.

 If your Appium tests are finished with failure or didn’t even start, then one of the most important things you can check is how your project files are zipped.
 The typical mistakes of zipping Appium test files look as below – either all files are under a parent directory or part of the files are not found in the root of the zip file.